 Appropriate measures are taken so that the patient does not feel any pain.

-Anesthesia is administered either locally in the area to be operated, or generally throughout the body, depending on the patient’s condition.
+Anesthesia is given either locally or generally throughout the body.
 This will make the area numb, and you will not feel anything.

 After the procedure is over, you will be given suitable medication to avoid any swelling and pain.
 However, some swelling is quite common after implants.

 This should subside within a few days.
 If the pain or swelling persists, you should contact your dentist to rule out any complications.

 9. How is an implant better than a dental bridge?

 A bridge is a treatment option for missing teeth.
 Here the two adjacent teeth are capped, and a pontic (artificial tooth) is attached in the middle.

 This means that your prosthesis is supported on both sides by two natural teeth.
 The disadvantage of this method is that the two natural teeth will need to be trimmed to quite an extent to accommodate the crowns.

 In an implant procedure, however, only the space left behind by the lost tooth is used.
 An implant is embedded in the bone, and a crown is placed over it.
 This is done without involving the adjacent teeth at all.